SOTETO/heureka/readme.md

 4. Follow `arise up man`
 5. Create an account by using the registration view on `http://localhost`.
 6. Use `drops admin` to grant admin rights to your newly created user.
+7. Request `/docu` to initiate an admin account for your local Grav CMS instance, the base for the documentation.

 ### Infrastructure development environment
 Required to clone all git repositories for the development of infrastructure services like `dispenser` or `vca-widget-base`.